sampsoncco/SOkerekePortfolio/README.md

 - Implementing advanced filter options and slicers
 - Developing KPI indicators and trend analysis graphs

-### Work Experience
-**Marketing Analyst @ Truth Initiative (_June 2022 - Present_)**
-- Creating dashboards by leveraging techniques such as parameters, sets, groups, and calculations for granular and drill-down perspective of the reports.
-- Work with stakeholders to identify and prioritize analytics needs.
-- Generate weekly performance tracking reports for advertisement campaigns using Tableau, Excel, and PowerPoint, contributing to a 15% improvement in campaign optimization.
-- Authored and continually updated SQL queries to seamlessly incorporate and organize diverse datasets into Tableau
-- Writing queries to fetch data from different tables using JOINs, sub-queries, and correlated sub-queries. • Assure the quality of data within Tableau, ensuring accuracy, consistency, and reliability of visualizations and reports, thus facilitating confident decision-making.

-**Business Intelligence Intern @ Skybarrel Academy (_September 2020 - May 2022_)**
-- Developed visual reports, dashboards, and KPI scoreboards using Power BI desktop
-- Proficient in making DAX queries in Power BI desktop
-- Created new database objects like Tables, Procedures, Functions, Indexes and Views

 ### Bank Loan Reports - SQL Project
 [Project Publication](https://github.com/sampsoncco/Sampson-Okereke-SQL-Portfolio-/blob/main/Bank%20Loan%20Reports.sql)

 - Used various clauses and functions to report on different borrowers who took out a loan from the bank like; join clauses, concat functions, datepart functions, etc...
 - Aggregated the data by various different characteristics
 - Utlized CTEs

+### Work Experience
+**Marketing Analyst @ Truth Initiative (_June 2022 - Present_)**
+- Developed and maintained interactive dashboards in Tableau, applying advanced actions such as filters, highlights, and URL integrations
+- Collaborated with cross-functional teams to identify and prioritize each department's specific analytical needs
+- Authored and maintained SQL queries to efficiently integrate and organize diverse datasets into Tableau, ensuring seamless data visualization and analysis.
+- Managed the ETL process, ensuring efficient and accurate data transfers from Supermetrics to the Snowflake Database.
+- Analyzed data and provided actionable recommendations for resource allocation, resulting in increased operational efficiency and optimized spending.
+- Wrote complex queries utilizing JOINs, sub-queries, and correlated sub-queries to retrieve and combine data from multiple tables for comprehensive analysis.
+- Led the quality assurance process to ensure data accuracy and reliability, facilitating confident and informed decision-making.
+- Developed and managed projects in Adobe Analytics to report on key website metrics

+**Technical Assistant @ Morgan State University (_September 2020 - May 2022_)**
+-	Ran the organization’s social media accounts (Facebook, LinkedIn, and Twitter), interacted with the community around the organization and made 50+ promotional posts.
+-	Planned 4+ successful community events that brought awareness of the organizations cause to 100+ students.
+-	Created digital content for company website to bring awareness to organizations cause (blog posts, video content, press release)

 ### Education
 B.S., Information Systems | Morgan State University (_May 2022_)